How To Stop The Repossession Of Your House

 - Capitalising the arrears (adding them to your total mortgage amount)

-If you’re uncertain, speak to a legal or financial advisor – they’ll be able to help in figuring out the next step.
+If you’re uncertain about how to avoid repossession of your home, speak to a legal or financial advisor – they’ll be able to help in figuring out the next step.

 Another option to avoid a full repossession is a voluntary repossession – though this still involves handing over your property to your lender.
 This option avoids court fees and sometimes means you can stop making mortgage repayments, as when your house is repossessed, you are still liable to pay the interest on your debt until the lenders have sold the property to recover their costs.